aitnacer-nabil/alx-system_engineering-devops/0x01-shell_permissions/README.md

     Group: no permission at all
     Other users: all the permissions
-9-John_Doe :a script that sets the mode of the file hello to this:-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+9-John_Doe :a script that sets the mode of the file hello to this:-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello 10-mirror_permissions :  a script that sets the mode of the file hello the same as olleh’s mode.